Arizona Naturalists >>> Sonoran Desert Naturalist >>> Field Guide >>> Desert Birds

 Common Sonoran Desert Birds

 The birds listed here are those that are likely to be seen in areas away from ponds, streams, rivers, cities and agriculture, i.e. the desert proper.
-Virtually all birds seek water for drinking and bathing and so these birds will also venture into riparian and other areas with water.
+Virtually all birds seek water for drinking and bathing and so these birds will also move into riparian and other areas with water.
 Desert birds tend to be much more abundant where the vegetation is lusher and thus offers more insects, fruit and seeds as food.
 Washes, canyons and bajadas tend to be birdier than desolate creosote flats.
 Where the Arizona cities of Phoenix, Scottsdale, Tucson and Mesa adjoin desert washes or foothills these birds can be common as well.
 Drought forces more desert birds to move into moister, man-altered habitats.
 Birds more likely to be seen in and near water or riparian zones are shown on Riparian and Wetland Birds.
 Editing suggestions were kindly provided by Carol Anderson.

 Verdin